 Touzah would’ve happily shared with us all day, if Karine hadn’t broken us away to get back to Marla and the rest of our group.
 They were waiting to explore Marigot, the capital of the French side of the island, known in part for fish markets, butcher stalls and bakeries.
-Karine drove us back to the pristine eight-room white villa with red-tiled roof, a St. Martin landmark that her father constructed in the late 80s.
+Karine drove us back to the pristine eight-room white villa with red-tiled roof, a St. Maarten landmark that her father constructed in the late 80s.
 On the way, she spoke about some of her deep, long-standing family history on the island.
 One great grandfather was the former mayor of the French side, and the other was mayor and an important judge, as well as a descendant of the famous French physician Louis-Daniel Beauperthuy.

 While there was potential money to made, Karine said her family wasn’t planning on building on the natural sticks where Touzah works his trade.
 “We live well, we don’t need so much money to live well, and just to make millions to have buildings there, it would be a shame.”

 We met a lot of folks on this trip who also spoke about putting a premium on working towards a healthier, more self-sustaining island, especially after dealing with the devastation left first by Hurricane Irma, and then by Covid.
-St. Martin does not have a thriving agriculture economy, and most of its products are imported.
+St. Maarten does not have a thriving agriculture economy, and most of its products are imported.

 Another Rasta farmer we met is Denicio Wyatt, who owns and operates an eco-educational non-profit called Spaceless Gardens in Philipsburg, the Dutch capital of the island.
 Denicio echoed much of what we heard from Touzah, urging us to be more mindful when cleaning our yards, or even just walking through them, as he showcased his dizzying array of amaranth and basil.
 He uses these herbs to make iced teas, among other delicacies, and we walked the grounds chewing and smelling different leaves.
 “In reality, there’s over 80,000 species of food,” he points out, “but from the food chain we only consume about 30 species, so half of the time you’re killing so many different weeds but not realizing there’s a lot of food you’re eradicating as well.”

 This sustainability Cause Celebre was also reflected in much of the itinerary.
-First, the Dutch side’s Rainforest Adventure: the world’s steepest zipline, also known as the Flying Dutchman, which, on a clear day, boasts 360 panoramic views of not only St. Martin, but also some of the neighboring Lesser Antilles islands.
-It’s built on a historical forest plantation owned by Emilio Wilson, who’s committed to never selling it and to using it only for the benefit of the people of St. Martin.
+First, the Dutch side’s Rainforest Adventure: the world’s steepest zipline, also known as the Flying Dutchman, which, on a clear day, boasts 360 panoramic views of not only St. Maarten, but also some of the neighboring Lesser Antilles islands.
+It’s built on a historical forest plantation owned by Emilio Wilson, who’s committed to never selling it and to using it only for the benefit of the people of St. Maarten.
 There also happens to be a surprisingly good bar at the tippy top.
 Maybe it was fireball shots on top of the mezcal paid for by a friendly tourist couple that were the reason my forehead careened into the green airbag at the bottom.
 I forget to keep my head back after the staff suited me up and me launched back down in the direction of Philipsburg—where later we scored a Dutch cheese tour at the Amsterdam Cheese Factory.
 Everyone returned with cheese gifts.